Hertha BSC: Entry to the Bundesliga

 Plans in 1982 for a merger with Tennis Borussia Berlin, SpVgg Blau-Weiß 1890 Berlin and SCC Berlin to form a side derisively referred to as "FC Utopia" never came to fruition.
 Hertha slipped as low as the third tier Amateur Oberliga Berlin, where it spent two seasons (1986–87 and 1987–88).
 Two turns in the Bundesliga (1982–83 and 1990–91) saw the team immediately relegated after poor performances.
-Hertha's amateur side enjoyed a greater measure of success, advancing all the way to the final of the DFB-Pokal in 1993, where its run ended in a close 0–1 defeat at the hands of Bundesliga side Bayer Leverkusen.
+Hertha's amateur side enjoyed a greater measure of success, advancing to the final of the DFB-Pokal in 1993, where its run ended in a close 0–1 defeat to Bundesliga club Bayer Leverkusen.

-Following the fall of the Berlin Wall, Hertha became a popular side in East Berlin as well.
+After the fall of the Berlin Wall, Hertha became a popular side in East Berlin as well.
 Two days after the wall came down, 11,000 East Berliners attended Hertha's match against SG Wattenscheid.
 A fan friendship with Union Berlin developed, and a friendly match between the two attracted over 50,000 spectators.

-Financial woes once more burdened the club in 1994, as it found itself 10 million DM in debt.
-The crisis was again resolved through the sale of real estate holdings in addition to the signing of a new sponsor and management team.
-By 1997, Hertha found its way back to the Bundesliga, where it generally managed to finish in the upper-third of the league table.
+Financial woes once more burdened the club in 1994, as it accumulated 10 million DM of debt.
+The crisis was again resolved through the sale of real estate holdings, in addition to the signing of a new sponsor and management team.
+By 1997, Hertha had returned to the Bundesliga, where it generally managed to finish in the upper-third of the league table.
 When Hertha was promoted in 1997, it ended Berlin's six-year-long drought without a Bundesliga side, which had made the Bundesliga the only top league in Europe without representation from its country's biggest city and capital.